luxfi/cli/cmd/commands.md

 <a id="lux-interchain-relayer-deploy"></a>
 #### relayer deploy

-Deploys an ICM Relayer for the given Network.
+Deploys an Warp Relayer for the given Network.

 **Usage:**
 ```bash